heyhey123-git/xiaojie-gui/README.md

 Copyright (c) 2025 heyhey123, All rights reserved.
 This project is licensed under the AGPL-3.0 License.
 See the LICENSE file for details.

+## Acknowledgements

+- [TrMenu](https://github.com/CoderKuo/TrMenu): Inspiration for menu systems in Minecraft plugins, providing us the details of underlying implementations of the operations to a GUI.
+- [Kotlin](https://github.com/JetBrains/kotlin): The programming language used for development.
+- [PaperMC](https://github.com/PaperMC/Paper): The server platform for which this framework is designed.

+Without these projects, this framework would not be possible.
+Thank you to all the contributors and maintainers of these projects!